PF

 Instructions

-2. 2Add the eggs, cottage cheese, salt, and pepper to a large blender.
-Purée for about 30 seconds or until smooth.
+2. 2Add the eggs, cottage cheese, salt, and pepper to a large blender and purée for about 30 seconds until completely smooth.

-3. 3Pour the egg mixture into the wells of the muffin tin, dividing evenly between each well.
-It should fill them almost to the top.
+3. 3Pour the egg mixture evenly into each muffin well, filling them almost to the top.

 Nutrition — Per Serving